coatless-r-n-d/quarto-webr-in-altdoc/README.md

 > [!IMPORTANT]
 >
-> We’ve fixed the version of webR being used to generate the R WASM
+> We've fixed the version of webR being used to generate the R WASM
-> binaries to `v0.4.2` for the `webr-image` in the `rwasmbuild` job.
+> binaries to `v0.5.2` for the `webr-image` in the `rwasmbuild` job.
+> We've also fixed the quarto extensions to specific tagged versions
+> for `coatless/quarto-webr@0.4.3` and `coatless-quarto/panelize@0.0.2`.
 > This is to ensure that a released/tagged version of webR is used
 > instead of depending on the latest release, e.g. `latest` tag.

 ### Step 8: Enable GitHub Pages